bicarbon8/automated-functional-testing/packages/aft-core/README.md

 });
 ```

-in the above example, the `await feature.performAction()` call will only be run if a `TestExecutionPolicyPlugin` is loaded and returns `true` from it's `shouldRun(testId: string)` function (or no `TestExecutionPolicyPlugin` is loaded). additionally, any logs associated with the above `verify` call will use a `logName` of `"expect_that_performAction_will_return_result_of_action"` resulting in log lines like the following:
+in the above example, the `await feature.performAction()` call will only be run if a `PolicyPlugin` is loaded and returns `true` from it's `shouldRun(testId: string)` function (or no `PolicyPlugin` is loaded). additionally, any logs associated with the above `verify` call will use a `logName` of `"expect_that_performAction_will_return_result_of_action"` resulting in log lines like the following:
 ```
-09:14:01 - [expect that performAction will return 'result of action'] - TRACE - no TestExecutionPolicyPlugin in use so run all tests
+09:14:01 - [expect that performAction will return 'result of action'] - TRACE - no PolicyPlugin in use so run all tests
 ```

 ### VerifierMatcher